Bylaws of the Ormond Beach Historical Society, Inc.

 B. The Nominating Committee shall review the qualifications of all new and existing Board members.
 New nominees shall obtain OBHS membership prior to their name being placed on the ballot, submit a written resume and meet with the Nominating Committee.

 D. After the Board approves the ballot at the September meeting, the Nominating Committee Chair shall mail or e-mail the ballot listing all the nominated Board members to all Society members for voting not later than twenty (20) days prior to the October Board meeting.
-The Executive Director may assist in this notification.
+The Office Manager may assist in this notification.

 E. The Board nominees shall be deemed elected if there is not a majority of Society membership ballots returned with negative votes.
 For approval, no minimum number of returned ballots is necessary.
 No write-in candidates are allowed.